janihar/YoutubeDownloader/README.md

 - A bug with filedirectory chooser.
 Currently if you click rapidly the place you want to put your file it freezes.

-- Also there is tiny change that downloadable link is incorrect, because some incorrect use of regular expressions.
+- Also there is tiny change that downloadable link is corrupted, because some incorrect use of regular expressions.